soedinglab/spacepharer/README.md

 Optionally, the aligned spacer and phage sequences can be printed in two additional lines following each hit line, using `--fmt 2`

 `--fmt 0` will output a short-format, if you wish to only see the match line.

+If the spacer database was created with taxonomic labels, a result file with the suffix `_lca.tsv` is also created.
+The first column of this file contains the spacer accession and the remaining columns are described in the [MMseqs2 wiki](https://github.com/soedinglab/MMseqs2/wiki#taxonomy-output-and-tsv).

+If the phage database was created with taxonomic labels, a result file with the suffix `_lca_per_target.tsv` is also created.
+The first column of this file contains the phage genome file name and the remaining columns are described in the [same MMseqs2 wiki entry](https://github.com/soedinglab/MMseqs2/wiki#taxonomy-output-and-tsv).
+Additionally, each match in the base `.tsv` will also contain these columns.

 ### Removing temporary files